To book a mediation with Gregory Lindstrom, please call ADR Case Manager Meghan Lettington at (949) 760-5288 or write to her using the form below.

 At Latham, Greg specialized in complex litigation, handling major matters in a wide array of substantive areas, including antitrust, unfair competition, business torts, securities fraud, intellectual property, real estate and employment law.
 He tried more than 30 cases and was elected to the American College of Trial Lawyers in 1998.
 Among many courtroom accomplishments, he was co-lead counsel in the landmark case, United States v Oracle Corporation, which the National Law Journal selected as the “Defense Verdict of the Year” for 2004.
 He was named as one of the “Best Lawyers in America” each year for more than a decade.

 In 2008, Greg retired from Latham and joined his longtime client, The Irvine Company, as General Counsel.
-Over the next four years, his duties expanded to include responsibility for all administrative functions of the company, including Legal, Finance and Accounting, Tax, Information Technology, Human Resources, Risk Management, Marketing, Communications and Strategic Planning.
+Over the next four years, his duties expanded to include responsibility for all administrative functions of the company.
 Throughout his tenure at The Irvine Company, Greg served as a member of the four-person Office of the Chairman, which oversaw the entire operations of the company.
-Finally, he acted as a Corporate Secretary and the primary liaison with the Board of Directors and the Audit, Governance and Compensation Committees.
+Finally, he acted as a Corporate Secretary and the primary liaison with the Board of Directors.
 Greg retired from The Irvine Company at the end of 2011.

 Greg’s combination of extensive litigation experience and deep business expertise allows him to bring the perspective of both an advocate and the client to the resolution of complex disputes and make him a valued member of the Phillips ADR team.